777riven/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this file 8-James_Bond sets the permission to the file hello as follows:Owner: no permission at all, Group: no permission at all,Other users: all the permissions this file 9-Jon8Doe sets the mode of file to rwxr-x-wx this file 10-mirror_permissions sets the mode of the file hello the same as olleh’s mode
+this file 8-James_Bond sets the permission to the file hello as follows:Owner: no permission at all, Group: no permission at all,Other users: all the permissions this file 9-Jon8Doe sets the mode of file to rwxr-x-wx this file 10-mirror_permissions sets the mode of the file hello the same as olleh’s mode this file  11- idrect...execute permission to all subdirectories of the current directory for the owner, the group owner and all other users this file  11- idrect execute permission to all subdirectories of the current directory for the owner, the group owner and all other users this file  11- idrect execute permission to all subdirectories of the current directory for the owner, the group owner and all other users